3: The Self

 As we saw in our earlier discussion of cultural differences in self-esteem, in at least some cultures, individuals appear motivated to report high self-esteem.
 As we shall now see, they also often actively seek out higher self-worth.
 The extent to which this is a universal cultural pursuit continues to be debated, with some researchers arguing that it is found everywhere (Brown, 2010), while others question whether the need for positive self-regard is equally valued in all cultures (Heine, Lehman, Markus, & Kitayama, 1999).

-For those of us who are actively seeking higher self-esteem, one way is to be successful at what we do.
+For those of us actively seeking higher self-esteem, one way is to succeed at what we do.
 When we get a good grade on a test, perform well in a sports match, or get a date with someone we really like, our self-esteem naturally rises.
-One reason that many of us have positive self-esteem is because we are generally successful at creating positive lives.
+One reason that many of us have positive self-esteem is that we are generally successful at creating positive lives.
 When we fail in one domain, we tend to move on until we find something that we are good at.
 We don’t always expect to get the best grade on every test or to be the best player on the team.
 Therefore, we are often not surprised or hurt when those things don’t happen.
 In short, we feel good about ourselves because we do a pretty good job at creating decent lives.

 Research Focus